Current Drought Conditions

 Statewide Drought Watch and Western Drought Warning

-Commissioner Seggos issued the warning after consulting with experts from the State Drought Management Task Force and Federal technical agencies.
-The remainder of the State remains under a Drought Watch previously declared on July 15, 2016
+On November 3, 2016, DEC reduced the Western New York Drought Warning to a Drought Watch after consulting with experts from the State Drought Management Task Force and Federal technical agencies.
+The entire state is now currently under a Drought Watch.

-A "warning" is the second of four levels of state drought advisories ("watch," "warning," "emergency" and "disaster").
-There are no statewide mandatory water use restrictions in place under a drought watch or warning but residents are strongly encouraged to voluntarily conserve water.
-However, local public water suppliers may require such measures depending upon local needs and conditions.
+A "watch" is the first of four levels of state drought advisories ("watch," "warning," "emergency" and "disaster").
+There are no statewide mandatory water use restrictions in place under a drought watch, but residents are strongly encouraged to voluntarily conserve water.
+Local public water suppliers may require conservation measures, depending upon local needs and conditions.

 The drought watch is triggered by the State Drought Index, which reflects precipitation levels, reservoir/lake levels, and stream flow and groundwater levels in nine designated drought regions throughout New York.
 Each of these indicators is assigned a weighted value based on its significance to various uses in a region.

 This Index is intended primarily for guidance to public and private water suppliers and withdrawals.
 If you are experiencing a water shortage, please contact your local agricultural extension, local health department, or DEC regional office.